gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 With reference to the State Diagram as shown in
-{{sctp-Crypto-state-diagram}}, the handling of Control chunks, Data chunks and Protected chunks follows the rules defined below:
+{{sctp-Crypto-state-diagram}}, the handling of Control chunks, Data chunks and Crypto chunks follows the rules defined below:

 - When the association is in states CLOSED, COOKIE-WAIT, COOKIE-ECHOED and PROTECTION PENDING, any Control chunk is sent plain.
 No DATA chunks